tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 1. Scroll through the Subtask section, and find the row with the most @ signs in it.

-## Obsolete a task
+## Obsolete a project

-If you were told that your task is obsolete now, you should put the task into the obsolete state:
+If you were told that your project is obsolete now, you should put the project into the obsolete state:

-1. Update the Last modified field in the task note’s header section for the last subtask you have worked on with the current timestamp.
+1. Update the Last modified field in the project note’s header section for the last subtask you have worked on with the current timestamp.
-1. Move the task note to the 4_obsoleted notebook by drag and drop.
+1. Move the project note to the 4_obsoleted notebook by drag and drop.
-1. If you are using the admin note, change the task status to OBSOLETED.
+1. If you are using the admin note, change the project status to OBSOLETED.
-1. If you are using log notes, log that you have obsoleted a task.
+1. If you are using log notes, log that you have obsoleted a project.

 ## Starting the day